 Professionalism Category Point Deduction Absence Excused and/or pre-arranged absence is allowable for legitimate reasons but cannot constitute greater than 20% of the course or a student risks either administrative withdrawal as outlined in the Attendance Policy, and /or failure to achieve course objectives and essential skill acquisition that may necessitate a failing grade. -5 for each unexcused absence Tardiness or Leaving Early Being late or leaving early is defined as missing 5 or more minutes of class time.
-Excused and/or pre-arranged tardiness or leaving early is allowable for legitimate reasons but cannot occur greater than once monthly -1 for each unexcused incidence Dress Code: Uniforms, Personal Grooming and Hygiene Initial violation will result in a written email warning outlining the issue.
-Failure to remedy the issue or another unrelated violation in the same semester will result in point deduction for each future violation that semester. -5 for each violation Classroom and Clinical Site Interaction, Cell Phone and Electronic Device Use, Social Media and Photography Policies Students are expected to be actively engaged in all class activities and to behave respectfully to all classmates, faculty, clinical site supervisors and staff.
-Initial violations will result in a written warning in an email outlining the issue.
-Failure to remedy the issue or another unrelated violation in the same semester will result in point deduction for each future violation that semester. -5 for each occurrence Smoke and Tobacco Free and Vaping Policy Smoking, vaping, chewing tobacco and smelling of smoke or vapors in class or at clinical sites are not allowed at any time. -5 for each occurrence Drug Free Policy Violations will be addressed as outlined in the Student Handbook Academic Honesty Policy Violations will be addressed as outlined in the Student Handbook
+Excused and/or pre-arranged tardiness or leaving early is allowable for legitimate reasons but cannot occur greater than once monthly -1 for each unexcused incidence Dress Code: Uniforms, Personal Grooming and Hygiene -5 for each violation